nitaybz/homebridge-sensibo-ac/README.md

 If you have the Filter Cleaning notifications feature in Sensibo (from Sensibo "Plus" subscription or via old account) it will appear in the AC settings in HomeKit in this form:

-1. **Filer Life Level** - Relative (0-100%) representation of the filter life level. calculated from the last time it was cleaned until the next time it should be clean
+1. **Filer Life Level** - Relative (0-100%) representation of the filter life level.
+Calculated from the last time it was cleaned until the next time it should be cleaned
 2. **Filter Change Indication** - Boolean state represent whether the filter should be cleaned or not (based on usage time).
-3. **Reset Filter Indication** - Stateless button appears only in Eve app that resets the counter of the filter life. normally you would click this button right after you cleaned the filters.
+3. **Reset Filter Indication** - Stateless button appears only in Eve app that resets the counter of the filter life.
+Normally you would click this button right after you cleaned the filters.

 ### History Storage